unn/taxonomy_menu/README.txt

 It is a nice and very helpful module to link taxonomy terms to nodes.
-Taxonomy Menu does not interface with the content taxonomy tables, so be sure to enable the option "Save values additionally to the core taxonomy system (into the 'term_node' table)" otherwise the related taxonomy terms will not be accessable for Taxonomy Menu.
+Taxonomy Menu does not interface with the content taxonomy tables, so be sure to enable the option "Save values additionally to the core taxonomy system (into the 'term_node' table)" otherwise the related taxonomy terms will not be accessible for Taxonomy Menu.
 (http://drupal.org/project/content_taxonomy)

 HIERARCHICAL SELECT with submodule HS_TAXONOMY